 Sunday: (Arrival in Delhi & welcome).
 Arrival at Delhi airport.
 Pickup and transfer to volunteer’s home.

 Day 1: Welcome to India, introduction to the program in Delhi, safety issues, basic culture and history about India.
-Also learn about your week’s program and details about your volunteering program in India to follow after first week.
+Also, learn about your week’s program and details about your volunteering program in India to follow after the first week.
 In the evening, welcome dinner with the coordinator and other volunteers.

 Day 4: Hindi language class continues till the afternoon introducing you to more words usage of which will be helpful during the volunteer placement.
 In the evening, watch a Bollywood movie at a cinema or in the volunteer house to understand, some of the terms you have learned, better.

 Day 5: Take a Tour to some of New Delhi's most popular tourist locations.
 In the afternoon, lunch will be provided at a restaurant where you will get to experience authentic Indian food.

 You would be visiting the India Gate, Lotus Temple, Humayun’s Tomb & Qutab Minar.

 Day 6: Take a day trip to Agra to see 'Taj Mahal' - one of the seven wonders of the world, along with the local coordinator or representative.